SCRT-HQ/VaporShell/docs/glossary/Add-VSWAFRegionalSizeConstraintSetSizeConstraint.md

 Text transformations eliminate some of the unusual formatting that attackers use in web requests in an effort to bypass AWS WAF.
 If you specify a transformation, AWS WAF performs the transformation on FieldToMatch before inspecting a request for a match.
 You can only specify a single type of TextTransformation.
-Note that if you choose BODY for the value of Type, you must choose NONE for TextTransformation because CloudFront forwards only the first 8192 bytes for inspection.
+Note that if you choose BODY for the value of Type, you must choose NONE for TextTransformation because the API Gateway API or Application Load Balancer forward only the first 8192 bytes for inspection.
 **NONE**
 Specify NONE if you don't want to perform any text transformations.
 **CMD_LINE**